ttirtawi/cdk-template-ecs-on-ec2/README.md

     ```
     Some explanation regarding this new Auto Scaling Group:

-      - It will use EC2 instance type `m5.xlarge` (4 vCPU, 16GB RAM) with Amazon Linux 2 operating system (ECS optimized version).
+      - It will use Graviton EC2 instance type `m6g.xlarge` (4 vCPU, 16GB RAM) with Amazon Linux 2 operating system (ECS optimized version).
-      - If you want to use Graviton, change the instance type (for example to `m6g.xlarge`) and also `ecs.AmiHardwareType.STANDARD` to `ecs.AmiHardwareType.ARM`
+      - If you want to use Intel processor instead, change the instance type (for example to `m5.xlarge`) and also `ecs.AmiHardwareType.ARM` to `ecs.AmiHardwareType.STANDARD`
       - We set the group capacity with 1 instance at the start and let the Auto Scaling to adjust the capacity with 5 instance at the maximum.
       - We tell the Auto Scaling Group to be launched in the same VPC we had prepared before.
 By default Auto Scaling Group will launch the EC2 in private subnets only.
 Optionally you can specify the subnet using `vpcSubnets` attribute.
       - We attach IAM role that we created before.